-What is it about dangerous places that so attracts some travelers?
+What is the inexplicable appeal of dangerous places, of conflicts and war zones, that so attracts some travelers?

 If you’re a journalist or an aid worker or a soldier, you may be off to Afghanistan or Yemen because of your job, but many independent-minded travelers – women included – head off to countries in turmoil for reasons that most people would question.